labuladong/fucking-algorithm/think_like_computer/Framework and thoughts about learning data structure and algorithm.md

 }
 ```

-**To sum up, for those who are afraid of algorithms, you can do the exercises of the relevant topics of the tree first, try to see the problems from the framework, rather than the details.**
+**To sum up, for those who are afraid of algorithms, you can do the exercises of the relevant topics of trees first.
+Try to see the problems in relation to the framework, rather than by focusing on details.**

-From the perspective of framework, we can extract and expand based on the framework, which can not only understand the core logic quickly when we look at other people's solutions, but also help us find the direction of thinking when we write our solutions.
+From the perspective of framework we can extract and expand based on the framework.
+This can not only allow us to quickly understand the core logic of other people's solutions, but also help us find the correct direction of thinking when working on our own solutions.

-Of course, if the details are wrong, you can't get the right answer, but as long as there is a framework, you can't be wrong too much, because your direction is right.
+Of course, if the details are wrong, you can't get the right answer.
+But as long as there is a framework, you can't be too wrong, because your direction is right.

 This kind of thinking is very important.
 Sometimes I write the solution according to the process of finding the state transition equation summarized in the dynamic planning explanation.
 To be honest, I don't know why it's right.
 Anyway, it's right...

-**This is the power of framework, which can ensure that you can still write the right program even when you are sleepy; even if you can't do anything, you can be a higher level than others.**
+**This is the power of a framework.
+It can ensure that you can still write the right program even when you are sleepy; even if you can't do anything, you can be at a higher level than others.**

-### 4.Summary
+## 4.Summary

-The basic storage mode of data structure is chain and order.
+The basic storage mode of data structures is chain and order.
 The basic operation is to add, delete, search and modify.
 The traversal mode is nothing but iteration and recursion.

-It is suggested to start from "tree" and finish these dozens of questions in combination with frame thinking.
-The understanding of tree structure should be in place.
-At this time, if you look at the topics of backtracking, dynamic rules, divide and conquer, you may have a deeper understanding of the ideas.
+It is suggested to start from "tree" and finish these dozens of questions in combination with framework thinking.
+The understanding of tree structures should be solid.
+If you then look at the topics of backtracking, dynamic rules, divide and conquer, you may have a deeper understanding of the ideas involved.